 Many of us rely on nursing homes to provide attentive and responsible care for our aging loved ones.
 We trust these facilities and their staff members to keep our loved ones safe, provide the medical care they need, and help them enjoy their remaining years with dignity.
 Unfortunately, nursing home abuse and neglect are heartbreakingly common in communities throughout North Carolina, including Wilmington and Wadesboro.
 If you believe your loved one was abused or neglected in a North Carolina nursing home, you may have grounds for legal action.

 At Poisson, Poisson & Bower, PLLC, our experienced nursing home abuse lawyers will fight tirelessly to protect your loved one’s rights and dignity.
-With more than 40 years of experience, our family-run law firm has earned a reputation as compassionate advocates for victims of abuse and neglect.
+With more than 40 years of experience, our family-run law firm has earned a reputation as compassionate advocate for victims of abuse and neglect.
 We can help your family demand answers and justice.

 Contact our nursing home abuse lawyers today for a free consultation to learn more.